repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

-    │ --root              -r  TEXT  A metadata URL to the initial trusted root or a local file.        │ │ --metadata-url      -m  TEXT  TUF Metadata repository URL.                                       │ │ --artifacts-url     -a  TEXT  An artifacts base URL to fetch from.                               │ │ --hash-prefix       -p        A hash prefix.                                                     │ │ --directory-prefix  -P  TEXT  A prefix for the download dir.                                     │ │ --help              -h        Show this message and exit.                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
+    │ --root              -r  TEXT  A metadata URL to the initial trusted root or a local file.        │ │ --metadata-url      -m  TEXT  TUF Metadata repository URL.                                       │ │ --artifacts-url     -a  TEXT  An artifacts base URL to fetch from.                               │ │ --hash-prefix       -p        A flag to prefix an artifact with a hash.                          │ │ --directory-prefix  -P  TEXT  A prefix for the download dir.                                     │ │ --help              -h        Show this message and exit.                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯